RecLusIve-F/P-GNN-dgl/README.md

 python main.py
 ```

-Training a P-GNN model on the different dataset with default options.
+Training a P-GNN model on the different datasets with default options.

 ```bash
 # Communities transductive link prediction